asdf1011/bdec/docs/source/tutorial.rst

 A few things to note:

-  * We've put the 'unknown chunk' in the common section; it is a good idea to separate logical boundaries in different parts of the specification.
+  * We've put the 'unknown chunk' in the common section; it is a good idea to separate logical constructs in different parts of the specification.
   * The entry 'data' is a variable length field
+  * The name of the 'data length:' field has a trailing ':'.
+This acts as a hint to hide the output of 'data length:' field, so it will not be displayed.

 Running the decode, we successfully get four chunks decoding, before we run out of data with the error::